rchurianov/Lab1_Var1/README.md

 IDE: VS 2013

 This is a simple console application.
+The main method does the following:

-In the main method it creates a `Student` object, changes data of the `Student` object and prints the result of every operation to the standart output.
+* creates a `Student` object, outputs object's data to standart output
+* changes data of the `Student` object and prints the result to standart output
+* Adds `Exam` object to the `Student`'s list of Exams and prints the result

-Then it asks for the input of two integers: number of rows and colums of an array.
+* Then it asks the user to input two integers: number of rows and colums of an array.
 The application creates three arrays of `Exam` objects: one-dimensional, two-dimensional and a jagged array using those input numbers.
-Then it performs change of data for all objects in those three arrays.
+Then it changes data in every element of those three arrays.
 It prints the execution time of the loops.

-The application does not account for any input errors, does not catch any exceptions.
-For the application to output times bigger than zero, numbers of rows and colums should be higher than 1000.
-Number of rows and columns higher then 5000 will cause OutOfMemoryException.

 For the application to run, it should be built first from provided sources.
 It was tested in AnyCPU mode.